Docker Networking: From Bridge to Overlay

 Production Failure Scenarios

-Docker networking fails in ways that are not always obvious.
+Docker networking fails in ways that aren’t always obvious.
 Here are the most common issues.

 Overlay Network Partition